vitalab/vitalab.github.io/article/_posts/2024-11-12-EchoNarrator.md

 # Conclusions

-- Adding LLMs to EF predictions allows for more interpretability.
+- Adding LLMs to EF predictions allows for more interpretability, especially in a clinical use case.
-- Architecture choices such as also improve interpretability (explicit contour prediction before EF calculation).
+- Architecture choices such as separations between modules also improve interpretability (ex.: explicit contour prediction before EF calculation).
 - Leveraging synthetic and augmented data helps improve interpretability without adding biases to the predictions.
 - Using the novel metric allows for good assesment of contradictions, goes further than text similarity.
 - This method could be enhanced by the use of much more extensive datasets.